How To Save Up to 40% on Credit Card Processing Fees With Interchange Optimization

 With credit card processing fees amounting on average to 2% of every transaction, many businesses are hesitant to push credit card payments.
 Thankfully, merchants can reduce their processing fees and reap the associated benefits through interchange optimization.

-In this blog, we’ll cover how credit card processing works, what interchange fees are, how interchange optimization works, and how partnering with the right integrated payment processor can considerably reduce your credit card processing fees.
+In this blog, we’ll cover how B2B credit card processing works, what interchange fees are, how interchange optimization works, and how partnering with the right integrated payment processor can help with notably cheaper credit card processing fees.

 How does credit card processing work?